 Conditions of sale

-1. A DAERA licence is issued subject to the provisions contained in the Fisheries Act (Northern Ireland) 1966 and in Regulations made under the Act and anglers should make themselves aware of these
+1. A DAERA rod licence is issued in line with the Fisheries Act (Northern Ireland) 1966 and in regulations made under the act and anglers should make themselves aware of these.

-2. A licence is valid only for the period recorded when making your purchase at the Distributors.
-This period will be on your e mail confirmation or receipt.
+2. A rod licence is valid only for the period recorded when you buy it.
+This period will be on your email confirmation or receipt.

-3. The licence is issued by the Department of Agriculture, Environment and Rural Affairs as an authority to fish.
-It does not purport to give rights to fish in any particular waters.
-The holder of the licence still must make sure that he has the permission of the fishery owner.
-The holder of a Game licence must make sure that such waters are open to fishing.
+3. The rod licence is issued by the Department of Agriculture, Environment and Rural Affairs (DAERA) as an authority to fish.
+It's not meant to give rights to fish in any particular waters.
+The holder of the licence must make sure that they have the permission of the fishery owner.
+The holder of a game rod licence must make sure that such waters are open to fishing.

-5. Any salmon, sea trout, brown trout or rainbow trout inadvertently caught by the holder of a coarse fishing licence must be returned immediately to the waters from which they were taken.
+5. Any salmon, sea trout, brown trout or rainbow trout inadvertently caught by the holder of a coarse rod licence must be immediately returned unharmed to the waters from which they were taken.

-7. Game Licence holders are legally required to make a catch return for salmon and sea trout.
-However, all anglers, game and coarse will be contacted by the Department to encourage catch returns for other species as well.
+7. Game rod licence holders must legally make a catch return for salmon and sea trout.
+However, all anglers, game and coarse, will be contacted by the DAERA to encourage catch returns for other species as well.

-8. A DAERA permit is valid only for DAERA Fisheries listed in the Department’s angling guides and the Where can I fish in Northern Ireland section and the holder must observe all the Department’s regulations for fishing including, season, minimum take able size and bag limits.
+8. A DAERA permit is valid only for DAERA Fisheries.
+The permit holder must also be aware of all the department’s angling regulations for fishing including, season, minimum takeable size and bag limits.

-9. The holder must provide such information about their angling activities on Departmental waters as the Department or any authorised person may require.
+9. The holder must give such information about their angling activities on departmental waters as the department or any authorised person may need.

-10. The Department reserves the right to close any of its angling waters should this become desirable for management or other purposes and in such an event no refund can be paid to the holders of Departmental permits.
+10. The department reserves the right to close any of its angling waters should this become necessary for management or other purposes.
+In such an event no refund can be paid to the holders of departmental permits.

-11. The holder shall not fish on waters during the period they are reserved by the Department for angling competitions unless as a competitor in any such competition.
+11. The holder may not fish on DAERA waters when they are closed or reserved by the department.

 The main angling regulations can be found at:

-A full copy of the Fisheries Act (Northern Ireland) 1966 can be found at:
+A full copy of the Fisheries Act (Northern Ireland) 1966 and the other relevant legislation can be found at the following links:

-1. All refund applications should be directed to the Department only.
+1. All refund or buying queries should be directed to DAERA Inland Fisheries: